ceceyu/Carousel/README.md

-## Codepath Week 2 Homework
+# Codepath Week 2 Homework

 Prototype for Dropbox's Carousel app, including some cool animations.
+I need to start my homework earlier.
+Got the week off to a funny start by not being in class on Monday. :-/

 Hours spent: 10+

-#Tasks completed:
+##Tasks completed:

 - Static photo tiles on the initial screen
 - Optional: Photo tiles move with scrolling